noacubestudio/2d-rewriting/README.md

-Early work-in-progress, documentation and examples will be added later.
+Early work-in-progress, better documentation and examples will be added later.

 ## Get started
 Install LÖVE, download the folder and [launch the project](https://love2d.org/wiki/Getting_Started).